igla5/installBAF.script/README.md

 ENGLISH

-These scripts are designed for installation on fresh OS of *.deb family (Supported operating systems: Ubuntu: 22.04 LTS, 24.04 LTS (and compatible versions), Debian: 11 (Bullseye), 12 (Bookworm), 13 (Trixie), Linux Mint: 21.x, 22.x (automatically connected to Ubuntu bases)
+These scripts are designed for installation on fresh OS of *.deb family (Supported operating systems: Ubuntu: 22.04 LTS, 24.04 LTS, 26.04 LTS (and compatible versions), Debian: 11 (Bullseye), 12 (Bookworm), 13 (Trixie), Linux Mint: 21.x, 22.x (automatically connected to Ubuntu bases)
 Supported architecture: only amd64 (x86_64) !!!

 1. To get started, it is advisable to create directories ~/install/installBAF/ and ~/install/installPostgre/ in the directory of the user on whose behalf the script will be run (sudo or root).